Fade-in: SNOHOMISH, 1883. A True Story.

-Pages of an ornate Victorian calendar flips through the months until it stops at July, 1885 â€“ crossfade to a dedication in progress of the graceful, gleaming white Methodist Church, (first built on the corner of Avenue C and Third, but now located one block east on Avenue B).
+Pages of an ornate Victorian calendar flip through the months until it stops at July 1885 â€“ crossfade to a dedication in progress of the graceful, gleaming white Methodist Church, (first built on the corner of Avenue C and Third, but now located one block east on Avenue B).

 Foreboding music as the calendar pages turn slowly to the next year, 1891, crossfade to bird’s eye view of the train crossing the river, then cut to bellowing steam from the train as it pulls into the small depot past the cemetery on the east side of town.